-Follow That Camel has the particularity to feature an American actor, Phil Silvers, in one of the main roles.
-This was the comedian’s first appearance in the series and, luckily, the last.
+Follow That Camel has the particularity to feature an American actor, Phil Silvers, in one of the first roles.
+That was the comedian’s first appearance in the series and, luckily, the last.
 I don’t want to sound nasty by saying “luckily” but, the thing is, I found him very unfunny in this.
-Fortunately, some of the Carry On regulars were here as well to save the game.
+Fortunately, some of the Carry On regulars were here as well to save the day.
 Phil Silvers wasn’t the first choice.
 He replaced Sid James for whom the role had been written.
 It was given to him due to Sid James’s commitment to the TV series George and The Dragon (1966).
 (2) James also suffered from a little heart attack, which would have made him invalid for the shooting of Follow that Camel.
 (3).
-What annoys me mainly about Phil Silver, apart from the fact that he doesn’t fit quite well into the Carry On spirit, is the fact that he was paid far higher than his British colleagues for the role.
+What mainly annoyed me about Phil Silver, apart from the fact that he doesn’t fit quite well into the Carry On spirit, is the fact that he was paid far higher than his British colleagues for the role.
 (4) Was it because he was a bigger star?
 Was it a way to attract American audiences?
 Probably.
-This reflects perfectly what Kenneth Williams said on receiving a better pay with a tv commercial than with any of the Carry On films.
-Considering some of them had been there since the beginning of the franchise, I believe they deserved better treatment by producer Peter Rogers.
+That reflects exactly what Kenneth Williams said on receiving a better pay with a tv commercial than with any of the Carry On films.
+Considering some the Carry On regulars had been there since the beginning of the franchise; I believe they deserved better treatment by producer Peter Rogers.

-The best performances are undeniably held by Jim Dale (who looks adorable with his tan and green eyes) and Peter Butterworth.
+The best performances are, undeniably, held by Jim Dale (who looks adorable with his tan and green eyes) and Peter Butterworth.
 If Butterworth was previously Kenneth Williams’s teammate in Don’t Lose Your Head and Harry H. Corbett’s in Carry On Screaming, he is as much appreciated as Jim Dale’s friend and manservant.
-This time, he plays a more clever character with an interesting humbleness.
+This time, he plays a more clever character with a noteworthy humbleness.
 His acting, somehow, reminded me of the one of Edmund Gwenn.
 I can’t really explain how!
 With his high society attitude, Jim Dale makes a total contrast with the rest of the characters who have been established in North Africa for a much longer time than him.
 And he’s even more endearing in those scenes where he is seduced by the sexy dancer Corktip, played by Anita Harris.

 Harris made her first of two appearances in the Carry On franchise.
 Her part in Follow That Camel is small but efficient and noticeable.
-Joan Sims also has a minor role, as Zig Zig.
+Joan Sims also has a minor role as Zig Zig.
 Honestly, that not the best she did, and her supposedly Arabic accent was pretty bad.
 I feel she was added to the film just for the sake of it, but her character isn’t that useful.
-Angela Douglas is sort of amusing in the way that, just like Jim Dale and Peter Butterworth, she is in contrast with the rest of the characters with her manners, education, where she comes from, etc. She is also super naive, which is something that you could find either funny or not.
-Angela Douglas was a lovely actress, but I don’t think she was the most memorable cast member of the Carry On films, not as much as Barbara Windsor, Joan Sims, or Shirley Eaton, who was less eccentric than Sims or Windsor, but who mold herself perfectly into the series.
+Angela Douglas is somehow amusing in the way that, just like Jim Dale and Peter Butterworth, she is in contrast with the rest of the characters with her manners, education, where she comes from, etc. She is also super naive, which is something that you could find either funny or not.
+Angela Douglas was a lovely actress, but I don’t think she was the most memorable cast member of the Carry On films, not as much as Barbara Windsor, Joan Sims, or Shirley Eaton.
+This one was less eccentric than Sims or Windsor, but moulded herself perfectly into the series.

 Bernard Bresslaw vs. Anthony Quinn

-I also thought of that historical film when Sergeant Nocker, Bo West, Simpson, Commandant Burger, and a few other soldiers are walking through the desert on their way to Fort Zuassantneuf (suggestively referring to 69).
+I also thought of that historical film when Sergeant Nocker, Bo West, Simpson, Commandant Burger, and a few other soldiers are walking through the desert on their way to Fort Zuassantneuf (suggestively referring the French pronunciation of 69).
 Those shots of the sun shining with a very strong and strident “ray of light” sound effect immediately made me think of this scene where T.E Lawrence (Peter O’Toole) goes to the rescue of Gasim (I. S. Johar).

-Lawrence of Arabia sun vs. Follow That Camel sun
+Lawrence of Arabia‘s sun vs. Follow That Camel‘s sun

 The Seventh Seal vs. Follow That Camel